 |

-Now that you’ve seen the basics of deployment pipelines, and an example of how to implement one, let’s go through some recommendations for how to make your pipelines more effective.
+Now that you’ve seen the basics of deployment pipelines and an example of how to implement one, let’s go through some recommendations for making your pipelines more effective.

-A deployment pipeline can either be an asset that allows your whole company to move faster, or a pile of spaghetti code that is brittle, confusing, and slows everyone down.
-There are three patterns I recommend to most companies that may help you create pipelines of the former type:
+A deployment pipeline can be either an asset that allows your whole company to move faster or a pile of spaghetti code that is brittle, confusing, and slows everyone down.
+I recommend three patterns for creating pipelines of the former type:

 Note that I really do mean every step.
-The goal is to get as close to a "push button" deploy as possible.
-There is a surprisingly big gap between a pipeline that is mostly automated, but still requires a few manual steps here and there, and one that is fully automated.
-If your pipeline relies on even a few manual steps, it can dramatically reduce the effectiveness of your ability to deliver software.
+The goal is to get as close to a "push button" deployment as possible.
+There is a surprisingly big gap between a pipeline that is mostly automated but still requires a few manual steps here and there, and one that is fully automated.
+A pipeline that relies on even a few manual steps can dramatically reduce the effectiveness of your ability to deliver software.
 Something magical happens when you get to full automation.
-It’s only when the whole pipeline runs from pushing a single button, that you get a CD pipeline that is fast, reliable, and sustainable; that you have environments that are truly reproducible; that you can achieve results like the companies mentioned in The Impact Of World-Class Software Delivery, who are able to deploy thousands of times per day.
+It’s only when the whole pipeline runs from pushing a single button that you get a CD pipeline that is fast, reliable, and sustainable; environments that are truly reproducible; and results like the companies mentioned in The Impact of World-Class Software Delivery, which are able to deploy thousands of times per day.

-Not only should most of your deployment pipeline be automated, but in most cases, all of that automation should only run on a dedicated deployment server and not any developer’s computer.
+Not only should most of your deployment pipeline be automated, but in most cases, all that automation should run only on a dedicated deployment server and not any developer’s computer.
 There are three reasons for this:

-As discussed in the previous section, it’s not continuous delivery if it’s not fast, reliable, and sustainable, and it won’t be fast, reliable, and sustainable if it relies on a developer doing something manually on their computer.
-Forcing the pipeline to run on a dedicated deployment server ensures that you really are automating all the things that can be automated.
+As discussed in the previous section, it’s not CD if it’s not fast, reliable, and sustainable, and it won’t be fast, reliable, and sustainable if it relies on a developer doing something manually on their computer.
+Forcing the pipeline to run on a dedicated deployment server ensures that you really are automating all the steps that can be automated.

 Instead of giving developers permissions to deploy, you can give solely the deployment server those permissions (especially for the production environment).
 It’s easier to enforce good security practices for a single server than for numerous developers with production access.